WHAT DO YOU GET?

 Learning Experiences & General Resources – Learning Experiences have been included to provide initial guidance and build educator capacity in sustainability, arguably the newest area on knowledge in education.
 Base knowledge and basic learning ideas are already established, all you need to do is make decisions around how that fits into your specific learning environment and learners.
 These are a great time saver and more importantly connect educators with base knowledge in the Education for Sustainability.
 Size 21cm x 29.7cm

 Provocation Cards – Create conversation starters with these cards.
 The reverse side of each contains information to help educators acquire, consolidate and extend knowledge and understandings.
 Size 21cm x 14.8cm, 38 cards

-Child Readers – The Child Readers are a carbon copy of the larger format JNR Big Book.
+Child Readers – The child readers are a copy of the larger format junior big book.
 These enable children to follow along in reading groups and engage with guided and modelled reader.
 The clear layout and large font mean these are perfect for independent readers.
-Size 21cm x 14.8cm, 12 pages, 2 per box
+Size 21cm x 14.8cm, 12 pages

 - Be able to differentiate between healthy and unhealthy foods.

 - Have experience growing a variety of foods.